EmilyDSarani/lab-06-e-commerce-site/README.md

 CSS:
 I will go through and put borders and style it all..
 I am not exactly sure what I want yet...

+Day 2: The Cart
+Need to create a folder labeled cart.
+In this folder there needs to be cart-data.js, cart.js, index.html and render-table-rows.js.

+cart-data.js: This will have the array, i think.
+Like the export const cart= thing that is in the cart.js: this is where you import a lot of stuff.
+Like- the cart-data, render-table, and the data.
+This is also where I'll code the loops. render-table:import the utils and data to this one.
+This is also where I will....render...the table...like in the render.js.
+Buuuuut use td, tr instead...then do something with the price and quantity here, probably multiply them. index- set up the the table.
+This table will need to probably have like... the name of the product, the price, how much the user will buy, and the total.
+Look up a table form online.

+out of the folder, create a utils then pop this code in it that is super important for living:
+export function findById(myArray, id) {
+    for (let item of myArray){
+      if (item.id === id){
+        return item
+      }
+    }
+}